-The purpose of this article is to provide answers to frequently asked questions about the use of mothballs, including what mothballs do to mice and if mothballs keep mice away.
+The purpose of this article is to provide answers to frequently asked questions about the use of mothballs to keep mice away, including do mothballs repel mice in the first place and what mothballs do to mice.

 When applied in a high concentration, the fumigant in mothballs damages the indoor air quality.
-While this is toxic to mice and rats, it, unfortunately, can be toxic to humans as well.
+While this is toxic to mice and rats, it is toxic to humans and pets as well.

 How do mothballs get rid of mice?

-When the fumigants in mothballs react with the air, they give off certain fumes that are irritating to mice and rats.
-As such, the rodents tend to keep away from environments where mothball fumes are present.
-But, it is important for us to mention that the primary use of mothballs is to keep moths or larvae away from clothing.
-This is why the chemical concentration has to be extremely high for mothballs to become an effective rodent repellent.
+Mothballs are not an effective pest repellent.
+The idea is that when the fumigants in mothballs react with the air, they give off certain fumes that are irritating to mice and rats.
+As such, rodents are expected to keep away from environments where mothball fumes are present.
+But, again, the intended use of mothballs is to keep moths and their larvae away from clothing.

 The advantages of using mothballs to get rid of mice

-There are, however, some disadvantages that you should consider before you settle for mothballs as the ideal mice extermination option for your house.
+There are, however, some disadvantages that you should consider.

 The disadvantages of using mothballs to get rid of mice

-- Toxicity: As stated earlier, when in high concentration (as is essential for repelling mice), mothballs react with the air and release fumes that are toxic to people and could trigger allergies, cause choking, and could even cause death.
+- Toxicity: As stated earlier, mothballs react with the air and release fumes that are toxic to people and could cause illness.
+In pets and small children, their effects can be fatal.
 The harm that could come from exposure to a high concentration of the toxic chemicals found in mothballs is one major setback when it comes to using this pesticide.
-One proven way to avoid this setback is to leave your house whenever you set out fresh mothballs in your home.
+One way to avoid this setback is to leave your house if you set out fresh mothballs in your home.

 - Harmful to pets and children: Mothballs are shaped like tiny white balls which is tempting for toddlers who are keen on putting whatever they touch in their mouths.
 Additionally, your pets could chew on any mothballs they find as well or could be affected negatively by their toxic fumes.